ZaGrayWolf/QUANT_Option_Pricing_Model/README.md

 The objective of this project is to estimate the option price using a mathematical model based on the following features:

-- Type of the Option**: Call or Put
+- Type of the Option: Call or Put
 - Spot Value of the Underlier Stock
 - Strike Price of the Option
-- Risk-Free Rate**: The interest rate at which market participants can borrow or lend money
+- Risk-Free Rate: The interest rate at which market participants can borrow or lend money
-- Time to Expiry**: The time remaining until the option's expiration
+- Time to Expiry: The time remaining until the option's expiration
-- Market Fear Index**: A hypothetical metric indicating market volatility, ranging from 0 (calm) to 100 (volatile)
+- Market Fear Index: A hypothetical metric indicating market volatility, ranging from 0 (calm) to 100 (volatile)
-- Buy/Sell Ratio**: A hypothetical metric indicating market demand, ranging from 0.25 (high sell orders) to 4 (high buy orders)
+- Buy/Sell Ratio: A hypothetical metric indicating market demand, ranging from 0.25 (high sell orders) to 4 (high buy orders)

 ## Training Dataset